wp-plugins/ebay-feeds-for-wordpress/readme.txt

 * A [priority support forum](http://winwar.co.uk/priority-support/), which offers same-day responses.

 == Changelog ==
+= 1.3 =
+* Added a "fallback" option that displays text when feeds aren't present.

 = 1.2 =
 * Changed to the new eBay logo.
 * Fixed link in plugin display footer.